-Quite often, new measures are proposed.
-Some aim at representing specific features of code that had not been considered previously: for instance, Chidamber and Kemerer proposed the Number of Children (NOC) and Depth of Inheritance (DIT) [1] when object-oriented programming languages started to become popular.
-Some other measures are proposed with the specific aim of predicting interesting external qualities.
-A new measure was proposed in 2018 with the aim of representing the complexity of understanding code [2].
-This new measure was named "Cognitive Complexity," however, in the remainder of this paper we shall refer to this measure as "CoCo," to avoid confusion with the concept of cognitive complexity, i.e., the property that CoCo is expected to measure.
+In 2018, a new code measure was proposed with the aim of representing the complexity of understanding code [2].
+The measure is a code measure, which accounts exclusively for internal code properties.
+However, according to the author, it is expected to be strictly correlated with code understandability, which is an external code property.
+This measure is named "Cognitive Complexity," however, in the remainder of this paper we shall refer to this measure as "CoCo," to avoid confusion with the concept of cognitive complexity, i.e., the external property that CoCo is expected to measure.

-Some initial work has been done to evaluate whether CoCo is actually correlated with code understandability [3].
-The initial results yielded by this research do not support the claim that CoCo is better correlated to code understandability than previously proposed measures.
+Some initial work has been done to evaluate whether CoCo is actually correlated with code understandability [4]: preliminary results do not support the claim that CoCo is better correlated to code understandability than previously proposed measures.

-At any rate, whatever the goal that a new measure is supposed to help achieving, the new measure should provide some "knowledge" that existing measures are not able to capture.
-If a new measure is so strongly correlated with other measures that the latter can be used to to build models that allow predicting the new measure with reasonable accuracy, it is unlikely that the new measure actually conveys any knew knowledge.
+At any rate, whatever the goal that a new code measure is supposed to help achieving, the new measure should provide some "knowledge" that existing code measures are not able to capture.
+If a new measure is so strongly correlated with other measures that the latters can be used to predict the new measure with good accuracy, it is unlikely that the new measure actually conveys any new knowledge.

 CoCo is receiving some attention, probably because it is provided by SonarQube, which is a quite popular tool.
 Therefore, it is time to look for evidence that CoCo provides additional knowledge with respect to well established code measures.
-To this end, in this paper we consider the following two research questions:
+To this end, the following two research questions were addressed by a previous paper [1]:

-- RQ1 How strongly is CoCo correlated with each of the code measures that are commonly used in software development? - RQ2 Is it possible to build models that predict the value of CoCo based on the values of commonly used code measures?
+- RO1 How strongly is CoCo correlated with each of the code measures that are commonly used in software development? - RQ2 Is it possible to build models that predict the value of CoCo based on the values of commonly used code measures?
 If so, how accurate are the predictions that can be achieved?